netzkern/butler/README.md

 # butler
-The NK scaffolding tool with an interactive cli.
+Welcome to Butler, your personal assistent to scaffolding your projects.
 Shipped with binaries for Mac, Win and Linux (64-bit).

 # Usage